thefifthmatt/SoulsRandomizers/SekiroRandomizer/README.md

 Things to definitely know for item randomizer:
 - The first castle invasion starts when you have Mortal Blade, Shelter Stone, and Lotus of the Palace; you have Isshin asked about the Mortal Blade location in the watchtower (talked to him twice); and you are in Senpou Temple/Sunken Valley/Ashina Depths/Hirata Temple.
 - You can get into Ashina Castle after the first invasion even if you can't swim underwater, through the Ashina Reservoir gate
 - To enter Hirata Estate without the Shinobi Prosthetic, do a precise running jump onto the tree branch you could otherwise grapple onto (see https://streamable.com/u7d7y).
 If you get stuck in water, you may have to use Homeward Idol to get out.
-The prosthetic activates as soon as you acquire it; even if you don't see green circles, you can still grapple.

 Things to definitely know for enemy randomizer:
 - Game progression things that apply to enemies will apply to their replacements instead. e.g. killing Guardian Ape's replacement will spawn Headless Ape's replacement.